The History and Tradition of Cowboy Boot Making

 If I am not mistaken the upper and lining of cowboy boots are cemented together.
 It’s not done in ordinary boots, so what is the reason you do it in cowboy boots?

 The top outer and lining are rubber cemented together for strength, ease of topstitching, and to facilitate side seaming.
 Cowboy boots are made in two pieces, front and back, inside out, and then sewn together on the panel edges with a welt in between.
 If the liners were not cemented to the tops, side seaming would be almost impossible.

 How long it takes to make cowboy boots? and do you teach how to make cowboy boots at your shoemaking school?

-Construction time, as a rule of thumb, is about 40 hours but can range from 12 hours(the fastest I’ve heard) for hundreds of hours.
-I made a pair that took 155 hours, hands on.
+Construction time, as a rule of thumb, is about 40 hours but can range from 12 hours(the fastest I’ve heard) to hundreds of hours.
+I made a pair that took 155 hours, hands-on.
 I stopped teaching Cowboy boots, but have decided to begin again.
 The course I plan will last three weeks and will be very unique.
 Two weeks will be dedicated to creating a traditional boot.
-The final week I will teach four other Cowboy boot constructions methods: packer, one-piece top, two-piece Wellington, and triads.
+In the final week I will teach four other Cowboy boot construction methods: packer, one-piece top, two-piece Wellington, and triads.
 Instructions and patterns will be provided.
 I feel once the basic boot is mastered, the final week’s information will benefit the student for years to come.